TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-graphapi-authfailure.md

 **`401 unauthorized error`: Has consent been granted**? <br>

-Make sure that your application has been granted permission to access Microsoft Graph resources.
-This either happens through a user or admin granting consent through a consent page or by granting permissions using the Azure Portal application registration blade.
+Make sure that your application has been granted permission to access Microsoft Graph resources and that you are presenting a valid access token to Microsoft Graph as part of the request.
+Granting permissions normally happens through a user or admin granting consent through a consent page or by granting permissions using the Azure Portal application registration blade.
 From the **Settings** blade for the application, click **Required Permissions** and click on the **Grant Permissions** button. <br>
 [Understanding Azure AD permissions and consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent) <br>

 **`401 unauthorized error`: Have you chosen the right set of permissions?**<br>